-Below is a summary of each training week, according to the Official MCRD Parris Island Website.
+Below is a summary of each training week, according to the Official MCRD Parris Island Website for the 3 phase schedule.
+We will update this to match the new 4 phase schedule in January.
+By February, all companies will be doing the 4 phase schedule.
 San Diego's training weeks differ from this a bit, so be sure to get a San Diego training matrix from the EGA Shop.

 Recruits arrive on Parris Island late at night and are immediately thrust into the stressful whirlwind of in-processing, haircuts, uniform and gear issue and medical evaluations.
 Recruits undergo an initial strength test to ensure they are prepared for training.
 At the end of the week, they meet the team of drill instructors who will be responsible for them for the rest of training.